GitLab Duo: Choose your path

 Want to start using GitLab Duo right now?
 Here’s how:

-- Open GitLab Duo Chat by selecting GitLab Duo Chat in the upper-right corner of the GitLab UI.
+Open GitLab Duo Chat by selecting GitLab Duo Chat in the upper-right corner of the GitLab UI, or in your IDE.

 View all of the GitLab Duo possibilities →